-CAUTION: THE CORRECT APPROVED FUEL MUST BE USED FOR THIS ENGINE.
-OTHERWISE ENGINE DAMAGE CAN OCCUR IF INCORRECT FUEL IS USED.

-- A. Only use the approved fuel identified for your engine in the latest revision of Service Instruction No. SI-1070. - B. Do not use any fuel that has a lower octane rating than the fuel specified for your engine. - C. Refer to the aircraft manufacturer's manual for fuel capacity. - 2.
-Oil Level Check

-WARNING: DO NOT FLY THE AIRCRAFT IF THE OIL LEVEL IS LESS THAN THE MINIMUM OIL LEVEL.
+- ▲ CAUTION ONLY USE APPROVED FUELS.
+DO NOT OPERATE THE ENGINE WITH JET FUEL OR A LOWER OCTANE OR INCORRECT GRADE OF FUEL BECAUSE IT CAN CAUSE UNUSUAL DETONATION WHICH COULD DAMAGE THE ENGINE. - A. Refer to the latest revision of Service Instruction No. SI-1070 for approved fuels, octane ratings, and the use of a higher grade fuel for this engine.
+Do not use any fuel that has a lower octane rating than the fuel specified for your engine. - B. Refer to the aircraft manufacturer's manual for fuel capacity. - 2.
+Oil Level Check - WARNING DO NOT FLY THE AIRCRAFT IF THE OIL LEVEL IS LESS THAN THE MINIMUM OIL LEVEL IDENTIFIED IN APPENDIX A OF THE IO-390-D SERIES INSTALLATION AND OPERATION MANUAL.
 IF THE ENGINE IS OPERATED WITH AN INSUFFICIENT OIL LEVEL, ENGINE DAMAGE CAN OCCUR.
-REFER TO THE SECTION "OIL STARVATION/SUDDEN LOSS OF OIL PRESSURE" IN CHAPTER 05-50.

-- A. The oil in the engine must be kept at the correct level for the engine to operate correctly. - B. Measure the oil level of an engine before every flight as follows: - (1) Pull out the oil level gage assembly (dipstick) from the oil level gage tube (Figure 1).
+REFER TO THE SECTION "OIL STARVATION/SUDDEN LOSS OF OIL PRESSURE" IN CHAPTER 05-50. - A. The oil in the engine must be kept at the correct level for the engine to operate correctly. - B. Measure the oil level of an engine before every flight as follows: - (1) Pull out the oil level gage assembly (dipstick) from the oil level gage tube (Figure 1).